Yes. Yes they can.

 It’s important to realize while your ISP can see that you are using a VPN, they cannot tell what you are using it for.

-Remember, however, that your VPN provider can see everything, just as your ISP might otherwise.
 In a sense, your VPN is acting as your ISP, as they’re providing the final connection to the rest of the internet.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.